Nyerguds/MobiusMapEditor/README.md

 * Directions for vehicles are now limited to 8, as they are in the actual game.
 * Re-enabling a building's "prebuilt" status on TD maps will now set the House to the classic opposing House, rather than always defaulting to the first item in the list.
 * Added "Tools" → "Statistics" menu to house the "Power Balance" and "Silo Storage" tools, and added a "Map Objects" tool giving an overview of used objects.
+* Renaming triggers and teamtypes will now correctly apply the renames to all things linking to them.
+* Fixed a bug on RA triggers where Event 2 was not hidden if the first opened trigger was one that should hide it.
+* Added the ability to clone triggers and teamtypes.
+* For Red Alert speech and sound triggers, the original filenames are now shown alongside the description.
+* For Red Alert text triggers, the text ID is now shown in front of the text.

 ### Possible future features